superduper-io/superduper/docs/hr/content/docs/walkthrough/ai_models.md

 db.add(Pipeline(task='sentiment-analysis'))
 ```

-There is also support for building the pipeline in separate stages with a high degree of customization:
+There is also support for building the pipeline in separate stages with a high degree of customization.
+The following is a speech-to-text model published by [facebook research](https://arxiv.org/abs/2010.05171) and shared [on Hugging-Face](https://huggingface.co/facebook/s2t-small-librispeech-asr):

 ```python
 from superduperdb.ext.transformers import Pipeline